hgwood/blog/multiline-option-for-the-eslint-curly-rule/multiline-option-for-the-eslint-curly-rule.md

 maintainer is a lot less likely to make the infamous mistake, I think.
 I have no data to back up that claim though.

-Joining the condition and the consequence on one-line also presents a clear-cut
-advantage: it is more compact.
+Joining the condition and the consequence on the same line also presents a clear-cut advantage: it is more compact.
 While simply omitting the braces saves you one line, joining will save you two out of three.
 Of course, compactness is not a virtue of its own and should not sought blindly.
 However, one-line conditional statements often are trivial, even tangential to the behavior at hand.

 Readable code reveals the intent of the writer.
-It makes the relevant stand out and greys out the detail.
+It makes the relevant stand out and greys out details.
 If a conditional statement is part of these details, then I don't want it to span three lines when one is enough.
-This might apply to conditionals like returning or throwing when a parameter is special value.
+This might apply to conditionals like returning or throwing when a parameter is a special value.
-Special cases in general are not something I want to clutter my algorithm with, so I find writing them on one line a neat way to tidy up the code and make it more readable.
+Special cases in general are not something I want to clutter my algorithm with, so I find handling them on one line a neat way to tidy up the code and make it more readable.

 In conclusion, I find one-line braceless compound statements to have double the